 - 1. Pupils who have reached the required score and who are or have previously been in public care as defined below. - 2.
-Pupils living within the designated free transport area (our traditional catchment area) who have reached the required score.
+Pupils living within the designated free transport area (our traditional catchment area) who have a sibling at the school at the time of application who will still be attending the school at the time of admission and who have reached the required score.
 A map of this designated free transport area is available from the school office and on our website.
+Siblings are defined as a full brother or sister who will still be attending the school when the child is due to start; a full brother or sister, whether or not resident in the same household; another child normally resident for the majority of term time in the same household, for whom an adult in the household has parental responsibility as defined in the Children Act 1989.